prisma/prisma1/README.md

 [Website](https://www.graph.cool/) • [Docs](https://docs-next.graph.cool/) • [Forum](https://www.graph.cool/forum) • [Chat](https://slack.graph.cool/) • [Twitter](https://twitter.com/graphcool)

-> **Note:** This is a preview version of the Graphcool Framework.
-More information in the [forum](https://www.graph.cool/forum/t/feedback-new-cli-beta/949).

-Graphcool is a development framework for serverless GraphQL backend applications.
-Think about it like Rails or Meteor but based on GraphQL and built for today's (serverless) infrastructure.
+**Graphcool is a GraphQL backend development framework.** Think about it like Rails or Meteor but based on GraphQL and designed for today's (serverless) infrastructure.

 * GraphQL abstraction over your database
 * Enables scalable, event-driven architectures
 * Compatible with existing tools (GraphQL.js, Apollo, Serverless)

+> **Note:** This is a preview version of the Graphcool Framework.
+More information in the [forum](https://www.graph.cool/forum/t/feedback-new-cli-beta/949).<br>
+> This readme is currently WIP and there are still some [bugs & missing features]() in the framework.

 ## Contents